Cf. the Railway Regulations, Chs. 8 and 9.

 The process with milestones (dates and deadlines) is reported to applicants and IMs at the start of the planning process, i.e. 11 months before the main timetable change.

-When a line is declared to be congested, Bane NOR will allocate infrastructure capacity in accordance with guidelines as specified in section 188.8.131.52.
+When a line is declared to be congested, Bane NOR will allocate infrastructure capacity in accordance with guidelines and in the priority order as specified in the Railway Regulations, § 9-5.

 Complaints must be submitted as soon as possible after Bane NOR has sent out the first draft of a new timetable to the applicants.